 Credit risk arises from investments mainly with banks and other financial institutions, as well as credit exposure to the council's customers.

-This risk is minimised through the Annual Investment Strategy, which requires that investments are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the

-Fitch, Moody's and Standard & Poors Credit Ratings Services.
+This risk is minimised through the Annual Investment Strategy, which requires that investments are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poors Credit Ratings

+Services.
 The Annual Investment Strategy also sets the maximum amounts and time limits in respect of each counterparty.
 Investments are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria.

-The council used the creditworthiness services of Capita Asset Services (until November 2017) and Arlingclose Limited (from December 2017) during 2017/18.
-The maximum investment that could be made with an approved UK counterparty was £7 million, and with an approved non-UK counterparty £2 million in 2017/18.
+The council used the creditworthiness services of Arlingclose Limited during 2018/19.
+The maximum investment that could be made with an approved UK counterparty was £7 million in 2018/19.
 No breaches of the council's counterparty criteria occurred during the reporting period and the council does not expect any losses from non-performance by any of its counter-parties.

 The council's maximum exposure to credit risk in relation to its investments cannot be assessed generally, as the risk of any institution failing to make interest payments or repay the principal sum will be specific to that individual organisation.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of default applies to all of the council's investments, but there was no evidence at 31st March 2018 that this was likely to crystallise.

-The following analysis summarises the council's potential maximum exposure to credit risk for investments outstanding at 31st March 2018 (excluding Group equities), based on experience of default assessed by the ratings agencies and adjusted to reflect current market conditions.
+A risk of default applies to all of the council's investments, but there was no evidence at 31st March 2019 that this is likely to materialise.
+The following analysis summarises the council's potential maximum exposure to credit risk for investments outstanding at 31st March 2019 (excluding Group equities), based on experience of default assessed by the ratings agencies and adjusted to reflect current market conditions.

-Amount at 31 March 2018 £000 (a) Historical experience of default % (b) Adjustment for market conditions at 31 March 2018 % (c) Estimated maximum exposure to Default £000 (ac)
+Amount at 31 March 2019 £000 (a) Historical experience of default % (b) Adjustment for market conditions at 31 March 2019 % (c) Estimated maximum exposure to Default £000 (ac)

 Investments with banks and other financial institutions

 AA+ rated counterparties 3,000 - - -

-AA- rated counterparties 1,000 0.06 1.18 2
+AA- rated counterparties 1,000 0.06 1.22 2

-A+ rated counterparties 6,000 0.06 1.18 3
+A+ rated counterparties 5,000 0.04 1.22 3

-BBB+ rated counterparties 2,000 0.12 1.18 2
+BBB+ rated counterparties - - - -

-Unrated pooled funds 4,000 - - -
+Unrated pooled funds 7,000 - - -

-16,000 7
+16,000 5

-The historical experience of default has been taken from average one year default rates published by the three main rating agencies at May 2018, relating to 2017 figures.
+The historical experience of default has been taken from average one year default rates published by the three main rating agencies at May 2019, relating to 2018 figures.
 Whilst current economic conditions have raised the overall possibility of default, the council maintains strict credit criteria for investment counterparties.